Warrehz/java-exercises/README.md

-# Web Crawler
+# Java Exercises

-Exercise to crawl a site from a starting URL.
+Exercises to get buff in Java.